catdad/jsForm/README.md

 `.DOM` is the DOM object for the question.
 It is linked directly to what is displayed on the page.

 `.response()` returns the response of each question. _This still needs to be standardized._

+##Savig Responses

+Responses are saved through a [Google Docs form](http://support.google.com/drive/bin/answer.py?hl=en&answer=87809&topic=1360904&ctx=topic).
+This part will need to be configured by the user with a form key and a schema for the answers.

+_This section is not complete, and I still need to make that part configurable._

 ##Credits